lumeland/lume.land/docs/advanced/plugins.md

 `lume/` specifier is configured in the import maps (remember to include this entry in your import maps).

-- Use an HTTP package registry, like `deno.land/x`.
-Alternatively, you can use [jsDelivr](https://www.jsdelivr.com/) to serve files from GitHub repositories and ensure reliability (they are permanently cached [even if the GitHub repository is deleted](https://www.jsdelivr.com/github)).
+- Use an HTTP package registry. [jsDelivr](https://www.jsdelivr.com/) is recommended to serve files from GitHub repositories and ensure reliability (they are permanently cached
+  [even if the GitHub repository is deleted](https://www.jsdelivr.com/github)).
+  Alternatively, you can use `deno.land/x` but it's not recommended because it's deprecated by Deno.

-- [JSR](https://jsr.io/) is **not recommended** due to not supporting HTTP imports (it's not possible to import Lume types), buggy import maps behavior, and code changes made automatically by the platform that can cause unexpected bugs.
+- [JSR](https://jsr.io/) is **not recommended** due to not supporting HTTP imports (it's not possible to import Lume types), buggy import maps behavior, and their build step that makes automatic changes in the code that may cause unexpected bugs.

 - Once your plugin is published, please let us know!
 You can create a PR to the [awesome-lume repository](https://github.com/lumeland/awesome-lume).